berk76/plottercontroller/README.md

 ![RPi interface](doc/rpi_if.png)

-If you have Raspberry verion 1 use following printer creation:
+If you have Raspberry Pi, Pi Zero, Pi Zero W or Compute Module use following printer creation:
 `PRINTER *prn = pr_create_printer(GPIO, "1");`

-In case of Raspberry version 2 use:
+In case of Raspberry Pi 2, Pi 3 and Compute Module 3 use:
 `PRINTER *prn = pr_create_printer(GPIO, "2");`

 #### 3.2.2 PC Parallel port